Hamza-333/Wall-Following-Robot-RL/README.md

 ```
 ##

-#### Training for accleration and brake along with steering
+#### Training for acceleration (gas and brake) along with steering

-By default, the vectorizedMain.py file is set up to run without accleration and brake actions and only steering.
+By default, the vectorizedMain.py file is set up to run without acceleration (gas and brake) actions and only with the steering action.

-If you want to train for accleration and brake as well, run the file with the following argument
+If you want to train for acceleration (gas and brake actions) as well, run the file with the following argument

 ```terminal
 python vectorizedMain.py --accel_brake=1